When To See A Primary Care Physician in Women’s Health vs A Women’s Health Specialist

-PCWH providers are board-certified family medicine, internal medicine or internal medicine – pediatric doctors and nurse practitioners who offer primary care with a focus on women’s health needs throughout the entire lifecycle.
+PCWH clinicians are board-certified family medicine, internal medicine or internal medicine – pediatric doctors and nurse practitioners who offer primary care with a focus on women’s health needs throughout the entire lifecycle.
 They have a special interest in providing and promoting high-quality women’s healthcare, education and research.
 PCWH providers collaborate with:

 - Ob/Gyns - who may focus on pregnancy, contraception, infertility menstrual disorders and gynecologic surgery